particle-iot/docs/src/content/tutorials/learn-more/about-serial.md

 One thing that you absolutely must never do is connect a Photon directly to a computer or other device using an actual RS232 interface.
 A converter is required and is described in the next section.

+Gen 3 devices including the Argon, Boron, and B Series SoM are not 5V tolerant and can only use 3.3V serial logic levels.

 ## Interfacing to RS232 devices

 Actual RS232 devices, such as old computers, newer computers with an adapter, and various external hardware devices likely use "real" RS232 signal levels, which can range between +15V and -15V.
 This will cause immediate, permanent damage to the Photon or Electron if connected directly.